 If I shared this story in the midst of all the heartbreak, then I was scared I would become a hypocrite and retreat back into my darkness.
 When that did not happen this time, I realized how much stronger I am now.
 Maybe the past seven years was preparing me for moments like these.

 All I know now is that I want to live.
 Because I am a child of God, I am more than enough.
 Because of Him, I can find the strength to post this.
-Publishing something that only a handful of people knew about me is nerve-racking.
-There may be questions, and people may look at me differently.
-But I’ll cross that bridge with God by my side.
+Publishing something that only a handful of people knew about me is nerve-racking and oh so vulnerable.
+There may be questions, and people may look at me differently, but I’ll cross that bridge with God by my side.

 If you feel alone, and that no one would care if you died, you’re wrong.
 It’s a lie.
 God loves you so much, and so do I. There are billions of people in this world, and many are good people who would care so much.
 You are not alone in what you are feeling, and depression affects more people than you believe.
 I’ve been there.
 I used to think I was alone and that no one could understand.
 God will always listen to your prayers, and if He hasn’t responded, remember the teacher is always quiet during the test.
 Your battle is not over yet.